 I’m exploring the Pittsburgh area today with DeLallo and friends, so I’m signing off early.
 Be sure to let me know what you think of this salad and check out Gena’s book, Food52 Vegan, if you’re interested in vegan cooking or looking for dairy-free inspiration!

-- 2 medium sweet potatoes (about ¾ pound), peeled and diced into ½-inch pieces
+- 2 medium sweet potatoes (about ¾ pound total), peeled and diced into ½-inch pieces

 - 2 tablespoons olive oil